310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 Oh well, guess no one’s familiar with that nowadays.
 I gotta keep up with the modern times, too—especially now that we’ve become westernized since the Meiji era.

-But anyway… I didn’t have any customers up until now, so I didn’t bother making any roasted onigiri yet… You’ll have to wait some time for yours.
+But aaanyway… I didn’t have any customers up until now, so I didn’t bother making any roasted onigiri yet… You’ll have to wait some time for yours.

 {% endbubble %}
 {% bubble Chiaki past %}